-Setting Up Two-Factor Authentication (TFA) With RSA SecurID
+Setting Up Two-Factor Authentication With RSA SecurID

-You can set up two-factor authentication (TFA) with RSA SecurID in PAM360 if you have RSA Authentication Manager and RSA SecurID Appliance in your environment.
+You can set up Two-Factor Authentication (TFA) with RSA SecurID in PAM360 if you have RSA Authentication Manager and RSA SecurID Appliance in your environment.
 This will help you leverage RSA SecurID's authentication factor as the second layer of security for your login.

 Following are the steps to set up TFA with RSA SecurID in PAM360:

-2. Integrating RSA SecurID with PAM360
+1. Integrating RSA SecurID with PAM360

-2. Integrating RSA SecurID with PAM360
+1. Integrating RSA SecurID with PAM360

 You can integrate RSA SecurID with PAM360 by following the below steps: